-This is the first deliverable of the series that seek to detail and specify the reference architecture and integration approach of the Al4Gov project and its integrated platform.
+This is the second deliverable of the series that seeks to detail and specify the reference architecture and integration approach of the Al4Gov project and its integrated platform.
 In that context, the objective of this deliverable has a two-fold interpretation.
 On the one hand, it seeks to provide the consortium with a common high-level view about the whole solution and architecture.
-The details of each software artefact are delegated to the respective leader and will be described in the related deliverables.
+The details of each software artefact are delegated to the respective leader and will be further described in the related deliverables.
 On the other hand, it also seeks to describe and present the system and technical requirements that are being imposed by the integrated Al4Gov platform.
 The purpose of this series is to track those requirements throughout the project and update them during the progress of the project.
-To this end, it is implemented a bottom-up approach that aims to identify and analyse the technical requirements with respect to the technical work packages that focus on the platform's technological needs.
-Technical requirements are also interlinked with the user requirements and scenarios as presented in the context of D6.1 - "Specification of UC Scenarios and Planning of Integration and Validation Activities V1", published in M06.
-The result of the above analysis consists in a list of measurable and unambiguous requirements that will drive the design of the overall architecture of the Al4Gov platform, focusing on serving all different needs of the various use cases of the project.
+To this end, a bottom-up approach is implemented that aims to identify and analyse the technical requirements with respect to the technical work packages that focus on the platform's technological needs.
+Technical requirements are also interlinked with the user requirements and scenarios as presented in the context of D6.2 - "Specification of UC Scenarios and Planning of Integration and Validation Activities V2", published in M18.
+The result of the above analysis consists in a list of measurable and unambiguous requirements that drove the design of the overall architecture of the Al4Gov platform, focusing on serving all different needs of the various use cases of the project.

-As the project progresses, updated versions of this deliverable will enhance the design of the platform's architecture and will help its software developers to adjust and revise the design, implementation, internal architecture and workflows of their components accordingly.
-This will be done following the principles of the agile methodology presented in this deliverable and more specifically in Section 3.
-Moreover, in order for the platform to keep track of the latest technological advances, a state-of-the-art analysis has been performed regarding the major technologies that are envisioned to be exploited.
+Moreover, as the project progresses, this updated version provides an improved design of the platform's reference architecture and supports its software developers to adjust and revise the design, implementation, internal architecture and workflows of their components accordingly, by also introducing the key aspects of its overall integration strategy.
+The latter is applied by following the principles of an agile methodology presented in this deliverable and more specifically in Section 3.
+Moreover, for the platform to keep track of the latest technological advances, a state-of-the-art analysis has been performed regarding the major technologies that are envisioned to be exploited.

-This deliverable is being released on M10 mainly focusing on the initial specification and design of the project's reference architecture, and the establishment of the initial technical requirements.
-Updated versions of this document will be released on M24 and M36, respectively.
+This deliverable is being released in M24 mainly focusing on the update of the specification and design of the project's reference architecture, and the establishment and description of the integration approach.
+The final updated version of this series of deliverables will be released in M36.